-When using this code, reference should be made to 5.3.1 Process for determining the level of assessment and, where applicable, 5.3.2 Determining the level of assessment located in Part 5.
+When using this code, reference should be made to section 5.3.1 'Process for determining the category of development and category of assessment for assessable development' and, where applicable, section 5.3.2 'Determining the category of development and category of assessment'.

-For development made self-assessable or assessable for this Code in Part 5:
+For accepted development subject to requirements or assessable development under this Code:

-- Part A of the code applies only to self-assessable development; - Part B of the code applies only to assessable development.
+- Part A of the code applies only to accepted development subject to requirements - Part B of the code applies only to assessable development.
 2.